Back By Popular Demand…

 — Indie publish it stand-alone paper.
 Paper Price is $4.99

-— Get the story combined in a theme collection of nine other stories.
-Price on those ten-story collections is usually $5.99 electronic and $12.99 paper.
-(FIVE STORY COLLECTIONS ARE ALSO POSSIBLE AS IS BUNDLE RABBIT FOR BUNDLES.)
+— Get the story combined in a theme collection of five or ten stories.
+Price on those ten-story collections is usually $6.99 electronic and $12.99 paper.
+Slightly less for five story collections.

 Let’s say you have a fantastic sell-through to major markets and are learning your craft and getting better and better.
 So say you sell to a paying market one out of 20 stories the first year.